usgs/wdfn-viz/README.md

 The main Sass stylesheet that should be imported into a web page's Sass file and is at /src/stylesheets/wdfnviz.scss.
 This will also include the USWDS style sheets so a separate import is not required.
 This directory should be specified on the --include-path option along with the uswds/src/stylesheets when the site's Sass is built.
-When building the style sheets the css should also beprocessed by postcss as follows:
+When building the style sheets the css should also be processed by postcss as follows:

 ```
 % node-sass --include-path node_modules/wdfn-via/src/stylesheets --include-path node_modules/uswds/src/stylesheets src/styles.main.css dist/main.css